samd-systems/palo-alto-labs/README.md

 ## Incident Case Studies

-Each incident is documented as an engineering case note including:
+Each incident is documented as a structured engineering case note including:

 - Observable symptoms
 - Investigation methodology